Petrol and diesel prices in your city today

 The central government levies Rs 32.90 per litre of excise duty on petrol and Rs 31.80 a litre on diesel.

-Generally, petrol and diesel prices get revised on a daily basis in line with benchmark international price and foreign exchange rates.
+Petrol and diesel prices generally get revised on a daily basis in line with benchmark international price and foreign exchange rates.

-In the global market, oil prices rose on Wednesday, boosted by demand hopes on progress made in U.S. vaccine rollouts, while uncertainty over how much supply OPEC+ will restore to the market at its Thursday meeting and a big build in U.S. crude stocks capped gains, a Reuters report said.
+Globally, oil prices rose on Friday, extending gains from the previous session, after OPEC and its allies agreed not to increase supply in April as they await a more substantial recovery in demand amid the coronavirus pandemic, Reuters reported earlier today.

-US West Texas Intermediate (WTI) crude futures rose 18 cents, or 0.3%, to $59.93 a barrel by 0356 GMT, recovering from three days of losses.
-Brent crude futures rose 29 cents, or 0.46%, to $62.99 a barrel, up from four days of losses.
-Both futures had dipped in Asia’s early morning trading.
-Demand recovery hopes thanks to the rollouts of vaccine kept oil prices supported, analysts said.
+Brent crude futures for May rose 60 cents (0.9 per cent) to $67.34 a barrel at 0337 GMT, and was on track for a near 2 per cent gain in the week.
+US West Texas Intermediate (WTI) crude futures were up 56 cents (0.9 per cent) to $64.39 per barrel, the report said.

 |City